Looking for Online Support?

 One of the biggest conflicts that I see in couples relationships (and why people end their marriages) is fundamental disagreement within their parenting styles.
 But, it gets even trickier to parent, once you’re separated.

-You need a safe place to talk it out.
-In my Co-parenting Mediation Sessions, I start by meeting with each of you separately, and then we work together.
+You need a safe place to talk it out and reach a resolution.
+In my Co-parenting Therapy and Mediation Sessions, I start by meeting with each of you separately, and then we work together.
 Sometimes there’s too much conflict, so we will continue to work separately instead.
-I’ll work with each one of you, and will never grade navigation agreements that way.
+I’ll work with each one of you, and will never degrade navigation agreements in that way.

 How I can help you: